nsimat/BethanyPieShop/README.md

 - Finally, we enable session management to keep client active when navigating when ordering pies.

 # Fifth Step: Using form for model binding, validation, and ordering
+- Having the shopping cart, the goal of this step is to add support for order creation
+- The client must have the ability to create an order form and also to navigate to the order form